You Don’t Know How We Use It and What It Means to Our Safety

 See Viktor Frankl’s “Man’s Search for Meaning.”

-Man’s Search for Meaning is a 1946 book by Viktor Frankl chronicling his experiences as a prisoner in Nazi concentration camps during World War II, and describing his psychotherapeutic method, which involved identifying a purpose in life to feel positive about, and then immersively imagining that outcome.
+Man’s Search for Meaning is a 1946 book by Viktor Frankl chronicling his experiences as a prisoner in Nazi concentration camps during World War II, and describing his psychotherapeutic method, which involved identifying a first idea or purpose in life to feel positive about, and then immersively imagining the consequences of that outcome.

 Choice may be out of our hands sometimes, but you have choices to make every day in how you react to the world around you.
-Don’t let being put into a certain situation force you into making a choice that doesn’t fit your principles or morals.
-You always have choice at every juncture of your life, so don’t forget it!
+Don’t let being put into a certain uncomfortable situation force you into making a choice that doesn’t fit your principles or morals.
+You always have choice at every moment and juncture of your life, friend, so don’t forget it!

 Choice Means Choosing Response

-No matter what happens, remember that choice is yours – use it wisely and live the life you want for yourself!
-There is no denying that choice has been taken away from some people as they enter their lives, but even then, there are always options
+No matter what happens, remember that choice is yours – use it wisely and live the life you want for your family and yourself!
+There is no point denying the truth that choice has been taken away from some people as they enter their lives, but even then, there are always options

 If you’re responsible for marketing a business-to-business (B2B) product or service, it’s likely that your marketing strategy is focused on generating leads.
 A strategic marketing plan will help you focus your energy by setting goals and objectives, identifying the target market, defining the customer experience, and building out an effective lead generation process.